Paeroa: Early history

-The west bank of the Ohinemuri River, west of Paeroa, was the site of Te Raupa pā, Opita pā and Waiwhau pā, settled around the junction of the Waihou and Ohinemuri Rivers (originally due west of Paeroa).
+The west bank of the Ohinemuri River, north-west of Paeroa, was the site of Opukeko Pa, Te Raupa pā, Opita pā and Waiwhau pā, settled around the junction of the Waihou and Ohinemuri Rivers (originally due west of Paeroa).
 Te Raupa in particular was a heavily settled pā, likely settled between 1450 and 1500.
 The area was settled almost consistently until European contact, except for a brief period of river flooding.
-The area was originally settled by Ngāti Hako, and by Ngāti Tamaterā from the 1600s.
+The area was originally settled by Ngamarama Ngati Tara, Ngati Koi [Bassett Kay, The Story of Ngati Tara Tokanui, Ngati Koi.
+Wai 714, 2001. pp 5.7.42] Ngāti Hako, and by Ngāti Tamaterā from the 1600s.

 Captain James Cook explored the Waihou River in 1779, taking a long-boat up as far as Netherton, just a couple of miles from where the town of Paeroa was built 100 years on.
 Samuel Marsden visited Raupa settlement in June 1820 for missionary work, and was impressed by the scale of wooden buildings he saw, and the number of people who settled in the area.
 During the Musket Wars, Ngāpuhi attacked the settlements in December 1821.
 Raupa was successfully defended, however the residents soon sought refuge in the Waikato.
 In 1830, Ngāti Tamaterā returned to the area after the Battle of Taumatawiwi, however settled further south than the original settlements, and used Te Raupa as a burial site until the 1850s, when the iwi converted to Christianity.

 The area was briefly explored in October 1826 by Captain James Herd, in command of the Lambton and the Isabella (or Rosanna).
 Herd was sent on an exploratory mission by the first organisation to be known as the New Zealand Company and claimed to have bought 1000000 acre of land from local Māori in Hokianga and Manukau.

-By 1869, anticipating the rush to the Ohinemuri Goldfields, considerable numbers of miners camped at Cashell’s Landing "Puke".
+By 1869, anticipating the rush to the Ohinemuri Goldfields, considerable numbers of miners camped at Cashell's Landing "Puke".